-When fully built out, the website will contain a Project overview, our commitments, news and events, dedicated page for mariners, and contact information.
+The website contains a Project overview, our commitments, news and events, a dedicated page for mariners, and Project documents including communications plans.

 Additionally, GSW has created a public Project email address to provide Project updates and receive messages from stakeholders.
 The GSW email address is: goldenstatewind@oceanwinds.com.